1. Quick Facts

 - Severe appetite suppression

-- Muscle loss during aggressive weight reduction
+- Potential lean-mass loss during aggressive weight reduction

 - Gallbladder complications